rooockyyyy/Facebook-signup-page-Design/README.md

 ## How to Run

-1. Clone this repository to your local machine using `git clone`.
+1. Download visual studio code in your system.
-2. Navigate to the project directory.
+2. Download the raw data files in this repository and navigate directory file.
 3. Open the `index.html` file in your web browser.

 ## Contributing